davidharvey1986/mergers/README.txt

-dist_sd / SD : SD always referes to the distance between "stars" and "dark matter" dist_di / DI : T
+dist_XY : refers to the magnitude of the vector between component X and Y S : Stellar Matter
+D : Dark Matter
+G : Gas
+I : Inception point (closest point dark matter is along the SG vector)

+Beta = dist_SI / dist_SG (the signal)
+Beta_perp = dist_DI / dist_SG (should be consistent with zero)

 Simulations